shabeer-syed/ACEs/index.md

 ### Indicators for indentifying Adverse Childhood Experiences (ACEs) in Electronic Health Records (EHRs)

-This repository list all codes and measures retained from the intial validation.
+This repository list all codes and measures retained from the intial validation and our previous [systematic review](https://adc.bmj.com/content/106/1/44.info).

 ### Introduction

 We made several adaptations to previously studied ACEs to allow for feasible ascertainment in electronic health records (EHRs).
-We defined ACE indicators (i.e. variables of grouped codes and measures) that reflected clinically meaningful vulnerability and risk groups of adversity used for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England) and intervention studies.33-35 36
+We defined ACE indicators (i.e. variables of grouped codes and measures) that reflected clinically meaningful vulnerability and risk groups of adversity used for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England) and intervention studies.
+[33] [35] 36

 ### Inclusion criteria

 We defined ACE indicators as any experience within the family environment recorded in the child or the maternal record considered to be:

-* Frightening, violence or neglectful (see WHO violence definition above), or traumatic with potential for immediate or longer-term harm to a child's biopsychosocial development (intentionally or unintentionally),31 37 as caused by;
+* Frightening, violence or neglectful [(see WHO violence definition)], or traumatic with potential for immediate or longer-term harm to a child's biopsychosocial development (intentionally or unintentionally) [(see UK goverment definition)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/942454/Working_together_to_safeguard_children_inter_agency_guidance.pdf), as caused by;
 * A single significant event or through repeated exposure;
 * Caused by external factors and not the child themselves such as self-harm, and;
 * Amenable to health or social care intervention at a family level (i.e. excluding wider factors such as socioeconomic status, community violence, school bullying etc).